ESMAaN/Amazon_Product_Reviews/README.md

 The dataset primarily consists of product reviews, where users provide suggestions and feedback based on the quality of the product.
-Reviews cover a range of products, such as charcoal fabric, walnut fabric, heater gray fabric, etc., with corresponding ratings reflecting user satisfaction levels.
+Reviews cover a range of products, such as charcoal fabric, walnut fabric, heater gray fabric, etc., with corresponding ratings reflecting user satisfaction levels.
 Overall, this dataset serves as a valuable resource for analyzing user sentiments, offering ratings, and gathering comments based on user feedback.Our dataset is diverse and encompasses a